microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 corresponding section for the AuthKey or ApiID of your providers.

 You can also use powershell or Python to manage these programmatically.
-*msticpy* has some convenience wrappers around the Azure SDK functions.
+*MSTICPy* has some convenience wrappers around the Azure SDK functions.

 The documentation for these is available here:
 :py:mod:`keyvault_client<msticpy.common.keyvault_client>`